What's My Approach to Therapy?

 WHEN LIFE FEELS TOO HEAVY TO CARRY:

-When anxiety, depression, anger, past trauma, or current conflicts start to feel like too much to carry—or even if you’re just beginning to notice that something feels off—you’re taking the right step in finding a therapist.
+When anxiety, depression, anger, past trauma, or current conflicts in relationships start to feel like too much to carry—or even if you’re just beginning to notice that something feels off—you’re taking the right step in finding a therapist.
 People reach out for therapy at all different moments, not only when life feels the heaviest.
 You might be tired from holding everything together, unsure how to start untangling what you’re feeling, or simply wishing someone would finally listen without judgment.

 A CALM SUPPORTIVE SPACE: